The secret to becoming a famed novelist is learning to pen down a story that takes your readers on an unforgettable adventure.

 While reading, ask yourself -

-If you are looking for novel writing software online to organize your research and help with publishing, visit Josh Fetcher online.
+If you want novel writing software online to organize your research and help with publishing, visit Josh Fetcher online.

 Josh Fetcher is a company that helps companies scale intelligently and helps to speed up the process.
 They also provide product management and other courses.

-One of the significant suggestions to write fascinating plots begins with curiosity as-well-as good ideas.
+One of the significant suggestions for writing fascinating plots is to begin with curiosity and good ideas.

 Your story gets a bright head start if it begins with an intriguing hypothetical situation.
 A good story idea must get carved out through a focused plotting process to help shape your story in any way.

-Formulating a summary is useful to let ideas for characters and plot points build and settle.
-You might have to depart significantly from your outline while drafting; however, you must return to your original plot.
+Formulating a summary is helpful to let ideas for characters and plot points build and settle.
+You might have to depart significantly from your draft outline but must return to your original plot.

 3. Create a Timeline of the Plot Events of Your Novel

-Be sure to build each branch in your timeline as a chapter that contains a summary of the most elementary plot details.
+Be sure to build each branch in your timeline as a chapter summarizing the most elementary plot details.

-If you do not intend to plot your entire novel beforehand, construct a timeline all the same.
-Pen it down as a summary so that you obtain a condensed visual reference to recall how far have you led your story.
+If you intend to plot only part of your novel, construct a timeline all the same.
+Pen it down as a summary to obtain a condensed visual reference to recall how far you have led your story.

-Drafting such a document helps you navigate across the detail-oriented process of drawing up scenes and chapters, as well as the structural challenge of visualizing the bigger picture.
+Drafting such a document helps you navigate the detail-oriented process of drawing up scenes and chapters and the structural challenge of visualizing the bigger picture.

 4. Devise Intriguing Methods to Develop Characters

 At the beginning of writing a novel, identify the main goals of each primary character.
-Start brainstorming how the goals, coupled with personality traits, can facilitate development.
+Start brainstorming how the goals and personality traits can facilitate development.

-Regardless of your story plan, be sure to develop your characters in exciting ways.
-Portray how their wants or fears impact their choices, as well as the aftermath that leads from there.
+Regardless of your story plan, develop your characters in exciting ways.
+Portray how their wants or fears impact their choices and the aftermath that leads from there.

 5. Take The ‘5 W’s’ into Account